 - Forced dissolution of the company

-- Deportation for the foreign national involved
+- Deportation of the foreign national involved

 .